Heating and cooling appliances

 With every passing year, new heat records are beaten across Europe and the use of domestic air-conditioners is growing.
 Unless new energy saving measures are put in place, their electricity consumption is expected to rise from 40 TWh in 2020 up to 62 TWh in 2030, which is the same as the residential electricity consumption of Italy.

-Air-conditioners not only increase the use of electricity, but they also threaten the balance of electricity grids during the periods of their peak demand.
+It’s also crucial to regulate these products because air-conditioners not only increase the use of electricity, but they also threaten the balance of electricity grids during the periods of their peak demand.
 To top it off, they contain refrigerant fluids that, if leaked, can contribute substantially to global warming.

 What’s the European Union doing?